This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 If this applies to you, you will likely have to submit proof of this permit/visa that allows you to be in that country.

-Nationals of some countries do not need to provide evidence of their qualifications or their money when they apply for a Student visa.
-The Home Office calls this the 'differentiation arrangement' for 'low-risk applicants'.
+Nationals of some countries do not need to provide evidence of their qualifications or their money when they apply for a Student Visa.
+UKVI refers to this as the 'Differential evidence requirement'.

 You are a 'low-risk' applicant if you are applying for a Student visa from the country or territory where you are living, or from in the UK, and you are a national of: